 • Select Network.

-• After your Nest has scanned nearby networks, select your Wi-Fi and, if needed, put in your password.
+• After your Nest is finished scanning for local networks, find your Wi-Fi and, if you have one, put in your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats receive power from your HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
+Recharge it with the USB cord that comes included.

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.

 Off mode is available on the Google Home app as well: